leowhitehead/MontiLang/README.md

         i 1 + VAR i .
         ENDFOR
 See the `Documentation.mt` file in `/examples` for a more detailed explanation of language features.

+Help contribute to MontiLang, add examples on rosettacode at https://rosettacode.org/wiki/Category:MontiLang